ddev/ddev.com/src/content/blog/moving-cms-sites-around-local-servers.md

 ### From DDEV to Pantheon

 If you’re deploying to [Pantheon.io](http://pantheon.io) you can use the web interface to upload the database and files under “Database / Files” → “Import”.
-Just use `ddev export-db --file=/path/to/<site>_db.sql.gz` for the database and `cd <docroot>/sites/default/files && tar -czf /path/to/<sitename>_files.tar.gz .` to create a files tarball and upload them.
+Run `ddev export-db --file=/path/to/<site>_db.sql.gz` for the database and `cd <docroot>/sites/default/files && tar -czf /path/to/<sitename>_files.tar.gz .` to create a files tarball and upload them.
 Advanced users can also use the “terminus” tool, which is bundled in the web container and already authenticated if you’ve done a `ddev auth pantheon` with [our integration](https://ddev.readthedocs.io/en/stable/users/providers/pantheon/).
 So `ddev ssh` and use terminus to upload.

 ### Complexities and Alternatives